 You should also understand the breadth of keywords that your competitors advertise on.
 SpyFu's PPC Keywords Tool can help you analyze this by ad group.
 The Ad History tool lets you see the dominant message for each of these groups, too.
 All of that contributes to the defensive part of your strategy.
 When you understand exactly how your competitors are presenting themselves in their Google Ads campaigns, you can answer their efforts by matching the keywords or presenting stronger answers to customer pain points.

 Further, this also gives you the necessary intel to create some stronger ad copy than what your competitors are running.
 If you are feeling cheeky--and you stay on top of their current message--you can even address their ads in yours.

 See how these HubSpot competitors put some doubt about HubSpot's costs and bulkiness into the minds of potential customers.

 Your costs should be part of your campaign strategy, too.
 These days, beginners can lean on Google's automation to help with those choices.
 Instead of targeting a specific CPC bid for every keyword, you can ask Google to aim for a more rounded approach.
 It lets you set goals for ROAS or Cost per Acquisition (CPA), and its systems calculate the bids for you.

 3. Strategize Your Ad Content

 Identify their pain points and create copy that the target audience would find relatable.
 Think of creating ad copy that will make them think “this is exactly what I was looking for.”
 Create ad copy that will address their pain points and resonate with them.
-This will encourage them to visit your website and help your PPC strategy succeed.

-Google AdWords allows you 70 characters per ad as a limit for ad text.
+Google Ads allows you 70 characters per ad as a limit for ad text.
 And the character limit for headline and display URL is 25 and 25 respectively.
 So, it would be best if you created engaging ads within the 70-character limit while trying to capture the attention of your target audience.
 This can get quite challenging.